 Messaging Modes - File Based, COM and ASP

-The communication layer between the ISAPI/.NET extension and the Web Connection VFP server depends on which mechanism is used.
-The data passed back and forth using strings, but the data may be either a physical string (in COM messaging), message files (file based messaging) or via ASP objects (ASP messaging).
+The communication layer between the .NET (or ISAPI) Connector and the Web Connection FoxPro server depends on which messaging mechanism is used.
+The data is passed back and forth using strings, but the data may be either a physical string (in COM messaging), message files (file based messaging).

-All of these modes support simultaneous request processing by managing multiple instances of your FoxPro server application to work around the limitations of Visual FoxPro as a single threaded environment.
+Both modes support simultaneous request processing by managing multiple instances of your FoxPro server application to work around the limitations of Visual FoxPro's single threaded environment.

-This mechanism is the default mechanism and is used primarily when developing and debugging applications.
-It uses message files to pass information between the Web Server and your FoxPro Web Connection application.
+This mechanism is the default mechanism and is used primarily for development and debugging applications.
+It uses semaphore message files to pass information between the Web Server and your FoxPro Web Connection application.

 You can run multiple file based instances to allow for simultaneous request processing.

 COM messaging uses your Web Connection application as an EXE COM Server for communication between the Web Server and your FoxPro Web Connection application.
-It uses a plain parameter and return value interface to pass information between the two.
+It uses a plain parameter passing using encoded strings and returns values as a binary stream created from string output to pass information between the two.

 You can configure a pool of COM instances (up to 32) to allow for simultaneous request processing.
 The Pool is managed as part of the ISAPI extension, which starts the servers and manages their lifetime.
 The big benefits of COM are better performance, the ability to automatically start servers on the first hit and to automatically recover from any hangs or crashes inside of your FoxPro code.